byjg/php-rest-reference-architecture/docs/psr11.md

 ## Environment Hierarchy

-The available environments are defined in the `bootstrap.php` file.
+The available environments are defined in the `config/ConfigBootstrap.php` file.

 The project has four environments with the following inheritance hierarchy: